FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-email-administrators.md

 The intention of this page is to provide canned responses that can be used by email administrators to communicate efficiently with users of Lichess in routine support cases.

+# General guidelines

+* Make links actually links that can be clicked (not just text)
+* Use language neutral links (lichess.org instead of en.lichess.org)

 **Always start with:**
 >Hi,
 >